Q-groupoids and their cohomology: Geometry of graded manifolds

 \end{dfn}

 \begin{ex}[\cite{vaintrob}] Let $A \to M$ be a Lie algebroid.
-Then the supermanifold $[-1]A$, equipped with the Lie algebroid differential $d_A$, is a $Q$-manifold.
-Special cases include the odd tangent bundle $[-1]TM$ of a manifold $M$, equipped with the de Rham differential; the odd cotangent bundle $[-1]T^*M$ of a Poisson manifold $M$, equipped with the Lichnerowicz-Poisson differential; and $[-1]\mathfrak{g}$, where $\mathfrak{g}$ is a Lie algebra, equipped with the Chevalley-Eilenberg differential. \end{ex}
+Then the graded manifold $[-1]A$, equipped with the Lie algebroid differential $d_A$, is a $Q_1$-manifold.
+Special cases include the odd tangent bundle $[-1]TM$ of a manifold $M$, equipped with the de Rham differential; the odd cotangent bundle $[-1]T^*M$ of a Poisson manifold $M$, equipped with the Lichnerowicz-Poisson differential; and $[-1]\mathfrak{g}$, where $\mathfrak{g}$ is a Lie algebra, equipped with the Chevalley-Eilenberg differential.

-\begin{rmk} The $Q$-manifolds that arise from the construction of Example \ref{onea} are characterized by the property of being of degree $1$.
-In fact, the $[-1]$ functor gives an equivalence of categories from the category of Lie algebroids to the category of degree $1$ $Q$-manifolds. \end{rmk}
+On the other hand, any $Q_1$-manifold of degree $1$ is canonically of the form $[-1]A$ for some Lie algebroid $A$.
+Lie algebroid morphisms from $A \to M$ to $A' \to M'$ are in one-to-one correspondence with $Q$-manifold morphisms from $[-1]A$ to $[-1]A'$, so the $[-1]$ functor gives an isomorphism from the category of Lie algebroids to the category of degree $1$ $Q_1$-manifolds. \end{ex}